AI alignment: Learning human values and preferences

 Large language models (LLMs) such as GPT-3 enabled researchers to study value learning in a more general and capable class of AI systems than was available before.
 Preference learning approaches that were originally designed for reinforcement learning agents have been extended to improve the quality of generated text and reduce harmful outputs from these models.
 OpenAI and DeepMind use this approach to improve the safety of state-of-the-art LLMs.
 AI safety & research company Anthropic proposed using preference learning to fine-tune models to be helpful, honest, and harmless.
 Other avenues for aligning language models include values-targeted datasets and red-teaming.
-In red-teaming, another AI system or a human tries to find inputs that causes the model to behave unsafely.
+In red-teaming, another AI system or a human tries to find inputs that cause the model to behave unsafely.
 Since unsafe behavior can be unacceptable even when it is rare, an important challenge is to drive the rate of unsafe outputs extremely low.

+The Waluigi effect is a phenomenon in which an LLM "goes rogue" and may produce results opposite of the designed intent, including threatening or hostile output, either unexpectedly or by intentional prompt engineering.
+The effect reflects the principle that after training an LLM to satisfy a desired property (friendliness, honesty), it becomes easier to elicit a response that exhibits the opposite property (aggression, deception).
+The effect has implications for efforts to implement features such as ethical frameworks, as such steps may inadvertently facilitate antithetical model behavior.
+The effect is named after the fictional character Waluigi from the Mario franchise, Luigi's arch-rival, who causes mischief and problems.
+The "Waluigi effect has become a stand-in for a certain type of interaction with AI" in which the AI "goes rogue and blurts out the opposite of what users were looking for, creating a potentially malignant alter ego", including threatening users.
+As prompt engineering becomes more sophisticated, the effect underscores the challenge of preventing chatbots from being prodded into adopting a "rash new persona".